-When it’s time for your nonprofit to meet a need, do you start a program then go seek funding or start by getting funding before you start the program?
+When it’s time for your nonprofit to meet a need, do you first start a program or fund the program?
+Do you go seek funding or start by getting funding before you start the program?

 It’s the old “chicken or the egg” dilemma.